tidalmigrations/tidalmigrations.github.io/pages/tidal tools/hyperv.md

 Prior to these steps, you must have [Dos2Unix](https://waterlan.home.xs4all.nl/dos2unix.html) installed.

 1. It will prompt you to set your username.
 2. Be sure to run the script: `save_password.ps1` and enter your password when prompted.
-It will then save your credentials securely in a text file.
+This will save your credentials securely in a text file.

     _Note that this is specific to the machine where you encrypted it, therefore, you cannot decrypt with the same account from another machine._